KevinVah/Proovit-/README.md

 3. You can also filter the list by clicking on "Route" "Flight" or "Total Price".

 4. Destination tab does not work.
 At first had an idea that I would do a seperate page for travelling but changed my mind.
-So left Destination tab there because